Audio tour: Smartphone tours

 Smartphones have significant advantages over cell phones, as they have story-triggering technologies (GPS, bluetooth, NFC, QR-code scanner) and can use the power of mobile apps to deliver the right story in the right language in the right place and in the right context (e.g. the evening tour, or a winter tour).
 Stories could be adjusted to the pace and mood of the user.
 Of course, such guided tours will use other types of content, above audio: photo, texts, video, quests.
 Such apps can work online and offline.

 Given the low download rate of single use native mobile apps, partly due to app fatigue, in recent years museums have been following a growing trend to offer Progressive web applications (PWAs) or Web applications that can be accessed via QR-code without the need to download any app.

 One of the problems of those browser-based smartphone tours is the difficulty of monetizing them.
 To solve this problem, some companies resort to unique codes that must be entered into the web-app and expire after a certain period of time, or to non-transferable but reusable unique codes printed on a card that anonymously recognize the device used by the visitor.

+Many applications also provide GPS-based navigation that guides visitors along predefined walking routes.
+As users approach specific locations, the application automatically triggers the corresponding audio segment, allowing the tour to unfold in a location-aware sequence.
+Unlike traditional guided tours with a fixed schedule, mobile audio tours allow visitors to explore at their own pace, pause the narration, or skip stops.
+While audio tours were historically associated with museums and galleries, many modern applications focus on outdoor cultural heritage, including historic city districts, archaeological sites, and walking routes through urban environments.
+Most applications also allow users to download content in advance so that the tour can be used offline without mobile data access.
+Examples include platforms such as GuideSofia, VoiceMap, TouringBee and izi.TRAVEL.